 That's followed by the Divisional Round, in which the top two seeds in each conference face the survivors from the Wild Card Round.
 The winners of these games then meet in the Conference Championship games.
 And the final team standing in the AFC and NFC clash in the Super Bowl.

 If you're looking for a way to maximize your investment opportunity at the sportsbooks for the 2019 postseason, you've come to the right place.
-We have everything from the latest odds to the best analysis, and we've even provided a betting-type breakdown for those who may just be starting out.
+You'll find everything from the latest odds to the best analysis, and there's even a betting breakdown provided of the types of wagers you can make on the NFL playoffs for those who may be new to sports betting.